foxbits/ytm-to-statsfm/README.md

 3. The script will run (time depends on your history size).
 It will then output info regarding it's status.
 4. The script exports 3 files in the `output` folder, based on the original file name:
    1. `-songs.json` - the list of songs detected on YT Music listening history.
 These are 100% accurate ✅
-   2. `-videos.json` - the list of videos detected on your YT Music listening history; These can be or cannot be accurate 🤔 Since music videos naming can follow or not follow deterministic naming standards, it is recommended to do a double check and edit / correct the entries in this file before importing.
-For more details see Cafeats / #2
+   2. `-videos.json` - the list of videos detected on your YT Music listening history; These can be or cannot be accurate* 🤔
+      1. Since music videos naming can follow or not follow deterministic naming standards, it is recommended to do a double check and edit / correct the entries in this file before importing.
+      2. For more details see Caveats / #2
-   3. `-errors.json` - the list of entries in the history that cannot be processed ❌ The file contains entries in the original YT Music listening history format, therefore, if you think you can fix any of the entries, have a quick look, fix them and then use the corrected file as input for the `sanitizer script`
+   3. `-errors.json` - the list of entries in the history that cannot be processed** ❌
+      1. The file contains entries in the original YT Music listening history format, therefore, if you think you can fix any of the entries, have a quick look, fix them and then use the corrected file as input for the `sanitizer script`
 5. At the end of this process you will have 1/2 json files that you can use for the next step

 ### Converting to Spotify format